openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Protocol

-For the profile defined in this section, the value of the exchange protocol used with the Digital Credentials API (DC API), is `openid4vp`.
+To use OpenID4VP over the DC API, the value of the exchange protocol used with the Digital Credentials API (DC API), is `openid4vp`.

 ## Request {#dc_api_request}